Discover the nature park

 Animals

 A buzzing sound, red wings and she's gone again!
-If you walk through the Trockenau forests along the Tyrolean Lech in July, you may encounter it.
-The spotted snook can be seen in the...
+If you walk through the Trockenau forests along the Tyrolean Lech in July, you may come across it.
+You can see the Spotted Sniv...

 learn more